Cal Poly Parents’ Getaway

 Also located downtown off Higuera Street is the strangely captivating Bubblegum Alley.
 It is believed to have started as early as 1960 as an unofficial graduating student ceremony or school rivalry.
 If you’re brave, grab a gumball at the local SLO Sweets and make your mark on San Luis Obispo.

 If you find yourself in San Luis Obispo on a Thursday, you won’t want to miss the weekly Downtown San Luis Obispo Farmers’ Market, starting at 6:00 p.m.
-With live music, kid-friendly activities, fresh produce, shopping and lots of local food vendors, this is truly the perfect family experience.
+With live music, kid friendly activities, fresh produce, shopping and lots of local food vendors, this is truly the perfect family experience.

-Delve into the surroundings of San Luis Obispo by treating yourself to the picturesque beaches like Avila and Shell Beach, wine and beer tasting at local establishments within 15 minutes of campus, indulge in SLO’s foodie culture with organic farm-to-table restaurants throughout downtown, or explore SLO’s unique boutiques and galleries.
+Delve into the surroundings of San Luis Obispo by treating yourself to the picturesque beaches like Avila and Shell Beach, wine and beer taste at local establishments within 15 minutes of campus, indulge in SLO’s foodie culture with organic farm-to-table restaurants throughout downtown, or explore SLO’s unique boutiques and galleries.
 Don’t forget it’s important for you and your family to experience all the San Luis Obispo style fun that your student raves about!